 - You must enter a number, not text.
 One person should be entered as "1," two people as "2," and so on. - A staff member spending a fraction of his or her time in such a capacity is recorded as the decimal equivalent of that fraction.
 For example, someone who spends half of his or her working time (20 hours per week) on corporate or foundation giving is "0.5" of a Contributions FTE.
 Someone who spends one-quarter of his or her time is "0.25" of a Contributions FTE, and so on.
 The field will accept up to two decimal places.
-Therefore, possible final answers include: "5.75," "2.2," "8," etc. - O Record the number of staff in Corporate Community Affairs, the Corporate Foundation, and/or All Other Groups (refer to the section on Question II.C. herein for definitions of these categories).
-If a breakdown is not available, please use the "Consolidated" column to enter your response.
-If a single person has a primary role in both the Corporate Foundation and Corporate Community Affairs, do not double-count that individual; instead, use the consolidated field.
+Therefore, possible final answers include: "5.75," "2.2," "8," etc. - Record the number of staff in Corporate Community Affairs, the Corporate Foundation, and/or All Other Groups (see descriptions below).
+If a breakdown is not available, please use the "Breakdown Not Available" field to enter your response.
+If a single person has a primary role in both the Corporate Foundation and Corporate Community Affairs, do not double-count that individual; instead, use the "Breakdown Not Available" field.